alf-p-steinbach/Expressive-Cpp/README.md

   sort of.
 In particular the wide streams then work with no problem in
   \*nix-land.
 In Windows, however, some  additional magic incantations are necessary to get full Unicode-support; I may add that later.
 * It's just less to write.
+Wonderful!

 ---